Daniel-Slattery/whos-round/README.md

 • Users input their name and drink of choice

-• User is then directed to main page where all other users details are dispplay
+• User is then directed to main page where all other users details are displayed

 • User presses beer icon when finished their drink to notify participants

-• When all users drinking status is finished, the app will notify the buyer of the next rond with a list of drinks to buy
+• When all users drinking status is finished, the app will notify the buyer of the next round with a list of drinks to buy

 <h2 id='wireframes'>Wireframes</h2>